GabrielCogne/supralog-technical-test/README.md

 ### 1. Business objects
 The first thing to do is to define what are our data.
 So what's attribute should have our user?

-As only adult people who live in France can have an account, we need at least there dateOfBirth, there address, an email, so they can be authenticated, and eventually a password.
+As only adult people who live in France can have an account, we need at least their dateOfBirth, their address, an email, so they can be authenticated, and eventually a password.
 A user should also be able to fill in his name or a nickname.
 As optional parameter we could ask for the user phone number or a short description of himself